SalimaMamma/GoTrackAppProject/README.md

 - BOUDJEMIA Lilya
 - LAOUADI Abir

-During this project, we learned to work in team and upgraded our coding and developpement skills.
 We have developped the features below :
-- User authentification
+- User authentification using Firebase
-- Real Time Geolocation
+- Real Time Geolocation using Firebase and Google Maps API
-- Real Time Messaging
+- Real Time Messaging using Firebase
-- Real Time authentification
+- Real Time authentification using Firebase Cloud Messaging with NodeJs
-- User and group informations management
+- User and group informations management with Firebase